clflowers5/finance-grabber/README.md

 2. `npm install` then `npm run build`

-3. from dist folder: `node index.js --bwUsername= --bwPassword= --runInBrowser=true`
+3. from dist folder: `node index.js --bwUsername= --bwPassword= `

 All args options:
 * `bwUsername` bitwarden username required
 * `bwPassword` bitwarden password required
 * `runInBrowser` true/false for headless execution
 * `debug` true/false, debug mode will take screenshots of various steps and are just thrown in the dist directory currently.
+* `userDataDir` recommended: useful to use existing cookies and avoid browser verification issues.
+    * Path to your chrome (only) Profile,  ubuntu ex: `--userDataDir='/home/<your_profile>.config/google-chrome'`

 ## Tests:
 There are no tests.
 It either works or it doesn't.